rohinchandra-li/Viva/Viva/insights/advanced/analyst/templates/copilot-business-impact.md

     1. Type a **Query name**.
     1. Select a **Time period**. **Time period** defaults to **Last 3 months**.

+    >[!IMPORTANT]
+    > When selecting a time period, make sure it aligns with the time period for the uploaded business outcome data, and that there's business outcome data for each user for each queried month.

     1. Set **Auto-refresh** (optional).
 You can set the query to automatically update by selecting the **Auto-refresh** box.
 When you select the **Auto-refresh** option, your query automatically runs and computes a new result every time Viva Insights gets updated collaboration data for licensed people.

        > [!NOTE]